How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 Now you will need to configure Docker desktop.
 Go to Settings and select Resources/WSL integration.

-Make sure the sliders are set as follows to allow Docker to integrate to both the Ubuntu images.
+Make sure the sliders are set as follows to allow Docker to integrate to your Ubuntu image.
 Check these sliders occasionally as they sometimes get reset.

-Tip: If Docker Desktop complains about Group Permission Errors simply uninstall and download the latest version from teh website.
+Tip: If Docker Desktop complains about Group Permission Errors simply uninstall and download the latest version from the website.
 This will fix the problem.

 Some machines may have outdated Nvidia drivers.
 Visit Nvidia to download and install the latest driver for Windows.
-For the 78-336 Lab you should select the GeForce/RTX20 Series.
+For the 78-336 Lab you should select the GeForce/RTX20 Series and the Studio Drivers.

 If you have a Linux machine, you should get your updated drivers and the CUDA Toolkit from Nvidia Developer.